 New Drone Laws Coming into Effect 30th November 2019

 Owners of drones weighing 250 grams or more will be required to register with the Civil Aviation Authority (CAA), and drone pilots will be required to take an online safety test - failure to comply with these rules can lead to a fine of £1,000.
+Fixed penalty notices (FPNs) will be attached to the below offences:- Not producing registration documentation, and/or proof of registration for drones over 250g, at the request of a police constable.

 - Not producing evidence of any other relevant permissions required by legislation; for example, your licence if you are a commercial drone operator.